2022 Northern Arizona Lumberjacks football team

 The 2022 Northern Arizona Lumberjacks football team represented Northern Arizona University as a member of the Big Sky Conference during the 2022 NCAA Division I FCS football season.
 They were led by fourth-year head coach Chris Ball and played their home games at the Walkup Skydome.

-Previous season

-The Lumberjacks finished the 2021 season 5–6 overall, 4–4 in Big Sky play to finish in a tie for seventh place.

 Preseason

 Polls

 On July 25, 2022, during the virtual Big Sky Kickoff, the Lumberjacks were predicted to finish seventh in the Big Sky by the coaches and the media.

 Preseason All–Big Sky team

 The Lumberjacks had two players selected to the preseason all-Big Sky team.